jadecobra/python_tdd_exercises/source/AttributeError.rst

       def Class():
           return None

   The tests pass!
-Something is odd here, what is the difference between :doc:`Classes` and :doc:`Functions`\ ?
+Something is odd here, what is the difference between :doc:`classes` and :doc:`functions`?
 Why are we writing a different set of tests for Classes if the solutions are the same?

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^